Where Can You Get an STI / STD Test in Chiang Mai?

 Gonorrhea can cause infertility in both women and men.
 A single dose of the correct antibiotics will treat gonorrhea.

 Another common STI / STD is Herpes that many people do not know they have as it can often present no symptoms at all.
 The only visible symptom are blisters around the genitals.
 It can be caused by two different strains of the herpes simplex virus: HSV type 1 (HSV-1) or HSV type 2 (HSV-2).
 The majority of genital herpes cases are caused by HSV-2 and to date there is no cure.
-CM Mediclinic van provide medicine to control the herpes outbreaks which can decrease the chances of passing it on to a sexual partner.
+CM Mediclinic can provide medicine treatment to control the herpes outbreaks which can decrease the chances of passing it on to a sexual partner.

 Human Papillomavirus (HPV)